oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/rac-compose/racslimimage/README.md

 ```
 ## Section 3.2: Sample of Addition of Nodes to Oracle RAC Containers using Podman Compose based on Oracle RAC Slim Image with NFS Storage Devices

-Below is example to add one more node to existing Oracle RAC 2 node cluster using Oracle RAC Image and with user defined files using podman compose file -
+Below is example to add one more node to existing Oracle RAC 2 node cluster using Oracle RAC Image and with user defined files using podman compose file-

 Create compose file named [podman-compose.yml](./withoutresponsefiles/nfsdevices/addition/podman-compose.yml) in your working directory.